-KEY ACTIONS IN 2018
+KEY ACTIONS IN 2019

-- •Design and implementation of the data protection compliance system. - •Appointment of the Data Protection Officer and creation of the Data Protection Advisory Body. - Approval of the Guide for management of conflicts of interests of the executive team. - Creation of the advisory body for conflicts of interest. - Design of a specific criminal compliance system for the subsidiaries of the Red Eléctrica Group in Latin America. - •Design of specific methodology for identification and assessment of compliance controls. - •Development of the 2018 Plan to build awareness and disseminate the compliance system
+- Approval of a global compliance policy of the Red Eléctrica Group. - Update of the criminal compliance system and creation of the Criminal Compliance Committee. - Approval of a criminal compliance system for the subsidiaries of the Red Eléctrica Group in Latin America. - Update of the Code of Conduct of the System Operator. - Development of the 2019 Plan to build awareness and disseminate the compliance system - Design of a global system of due diligence for third party compliance.